Great Australian Bight Trawl Sector

-GVP declined by 9% in 2017–18, which was largely the result of reduced catch volume, particularly of deepwater flathead—a key commercial stock in the sector.
-In 2017–18, the value of deepwater flathead catch declined by 22% to $4.57 million (50% of total GVP), and bight redfish (the second most valuable stock caught in the sector) contributed $1.3 million (14% of total GVP).
+Gross value of production (GVP) in the GABTS declined by 7% in 2018–19 to $8.5 million.
+This was the result of a fall in landed catch more than offsetting an increase in average prices.
+The value of deepwater flathead—a key commercial stock in the sector—declined by 9% to $4.1 million (to be around 50% of total GVP), and the value of bight redfish (the second most valuable stock caught in the sector) fell by 17% to $1.1 million (to be around 13% of total GVP).

 Performance against economic objective

-The most recent stock assessments for bight redfish projected biomass levels at the start of 2014–15 to be above the target (Haddon 2015), potentially allowing increased profits from the stock as it is fished down to its MEY target reference point.
-Similarly, the latest assessment for deepwater flathead indicates that the stock is also slightly above the MEY target (Haddon 2016).
-Hence, it is unlikely that fishery profitability is constrained by stock size.
+The most recent stock assessment for bight redfish estimates biomass to be above the target (Sporcic, Day & Burch 2019), potentially allowing increased profits from the stock as it is fished down to its MEY target reference point.
+Similarly, the latest assessment for deepwater flathead indicates that the stock is also above the MEY target (Sporcic, Day & Burch 2019).
+Hence, it is unlikely that profitability in the fishery is being constrained by stock size.

 11.4 Environmental status

-The GABTS ecological risk management report (AFMA 2008, 2012b, 2015) indicated that two byproduct invertebrate species groups—cuttlefish (various species) and octopods (various species)—were at high risk in this fishery (level 2 Residual Risk Assessment).
+The GABTS ecological risk management report (AFMA 2008, 2012b, 2015) indicated that 2 byproduct invertebrate species groups—cuttlefish (various species) and octopods (various species)—were at high risk in this fishery (level 2 residual risk assessment).
 However, this risk determination primarily reflected uncertainty resulting from a lack of data.
-The level 3 Sustainability Assessment for Fishing Effects excluded invertebrates and indicated that fishing mortality did not exceed the reference point for any of the 204 vertebrate species assessed (Zhou, Smith & Fuller 2007).
+The level 3 sustainability assessment for fishing effects excluded invertebrates and indicated that fishing mortality did not exceed the reference point for any of the 204 vertebrate species assessed (Zhou, Smith & Fuller 2007).
 Impacts on bycatch species have been further reduced by a decrease in effort and closures in the fishery.

-AFMA publishes quarterly logbook reports of interactions with protected species on its website.
-No interactions with species protected under the EPBC Act were reported in the GABTS in 2018.
+In accordance with accreditation under the EPBC Act (see Chapter 1, ‘Protected species interactions’) AFMA publishes and reports quarterly on interactions with protected species on behalf of Commonwealth fishing operators to the Department of Agriculture, Water and the Environment (DAWE).
+No interactions with species protected under the EPBC Act were reported in the GABTS in 2019.

 AFMA 2006, Orange Roughy Conservation Programme, Australian Fisheries Management Authority, Canberra.

-—— 2008, Residual Risk Assessment of the level 2 ecological risk assessment species results: report for the Great Australian Bight trawl sub-fishery of the Southern and Eastern Scalefish and Shark Fishery, AFMA, Canberra.
+——2008, Residual risk assessment of the level 2 ecological risk assessment species results: report for the Great Australian Bight trawl sub-fishery of the Southern and Eastern Scalefish and Shark Fishery, Australian Fisheries Management Authority, Canberra.

-—— 2012a, Great Australian Bight Trawl Fishery co-management trial, AFMA, Canberra.
+——2012a, Great Australian Bight Trawl Fishery co-management trial, Australian Fisheries Management Authority, Canberra.

-—— 2012b, Residual Risk Assessment of the level 2 Productivity Susceptibility Analysis: report for the otter board trawl method of the Great Australian Bight Trawl Sector, AFMA, Canberra.
+——2012b, Residual risk assessment of the level 2 Productivity Susceptibility Analysis: report for the otter board trawl method of the Great Australian Bight Trawl Sector, Australian Fisheries Management Authority, Canberra.

-—— 2015, Ecological risk management strategy for the Southern and Eastern Scalefish and Shark Fishery, AFMA, Canberra.
+——2015, Ecological risk management strategy for the Southern and Eastern Scalefish and Shark Fishery, Australian Fisheries Management Authority, Canberra.

-—— 2019, Harvest strategy framework for the Southern and Eastern Scalefish and Shark Fishery, vers.
-5, September 2009, AFMA, Canberra.
+——2019, Harvest strategy framework for the Southern and Eastern Scalefish and Shark Fishery, vers.
+5, September 2009, Australian Fisheries Management Authority, Canberra.